 As part of the deal to keep our library open, it will be

-are selectively moving out many seldom used scientific journals
+selectively moving out many seldom used scientific journals and

-and old textbooks to create space for tables and chairs,
+old textbooks to create space for tables and chairs, comfortable

-comfortable sofas, and modern workspaces.
-The heavily used
+sofas, and modern workspaces.
+The heavily used reserve section

-group study room with whiteboard, DVD player and computer.
+room with whiteboard, DVD player and computer.
+The BCU media

-The BCU media collection that so many of you used has been
+collection that so many of you used has been converted to DVD

-converted to DVD format and moved to the library where it will
+format and moved to the library where it will be accessible for

 the furniture to fill it.
 The college has already invested

 heavily to keep the library open, but can't afford much more

 (especially now that the financial crisis has hit the state and